deepika-jangid/Auto_Website_Deployment/README.md

 # Tools & Technologies Used
   Continuous Integration Tools used to accomplish this automation are as follows:-
 <br>1.
-GIT  <br><a href="https://en.wikipedia.org/wiki/Git">GIT</a> is an open-source tool developers install locally to manage source code.
+GIT - <a href="https://en.wikipedia.org/wiki/Git">GIT</a> is an open-source tool developers install locally to manage source code.
 <br>2.
-GITHUB  <br><a href="https://en.wikipedia.org/wiki/GitHub">Github</a> is an online service to which developers who use Git can connect and upload or download resources.
+GITHUB - <a href="https://en.wikipedia.org/wiki/GitHub">Github</a> is an online service to which developers who use Git can connect and upload or download resources.
 <br>3.
-JENKINS  <br><a href="https://en.wikipedia.org/wiki/Jenkins_(software)">Jenkins</a> is used to build and test your software projects continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.
+JENKINS - <a href="https://en.wikipedia.org/wiki/Jenkins_(software)">Jenkins</a> is used to build and test your software projects continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.
 <br>4.
 DOCKER CONTAINERIZATION - Containerization is a technology which I used here for Continuous Deployment.
 <br>5.
 RHEL8 - OS used